GoogleCloudPlatform/compute-video-demo-salt/README.md

   test and see missing or extra minions (e.g. `salt '*' test.ping`).
 If this happens, the easiest thing to do is to fully restart the salt-minion service on each node.
-You can use a shell script like this to ensure that all salt-minion process are fully terminated and restarted cleanly,
+You can use a shell script like this to ensure that all salt-minion processes are fully terminated and restarted cleanly,

     ```
     for m in myinstance{1..4}